Top 7 Earth Trek Shows of the Seventies

 Gene Roddenberry went with a retooling of Genesis II, this time called…

-In the first iteration, Dylan Hunt was a scientist who would have been infinitely happier in a nice warm 20thcentury lab than fighting for his very life a couple of centuries after his birth.
-Saxon’s Hunt was a man who had been born in the wrong time and had finally come to the world he belonged in.
+In the first iteration, Dylan Hunt was a scientist who would have been infinitely happier in a nice warm 20th-century lab than fighting for his very life a couple of centuries after his birth.
+Saxon’s Hunt on the other hand was a man of action who had been born in the wrong century and had finally come to the world he belonged in.

 This old pilot did have an unexpected amusement value that came from reading reviews of this show by modern Gamma Males.